FyynApp/mercurius-core-business-platform/README.md

 - In the new Terminal window, in the project folder, run the test suite: `bash bin/run-tests.sh`.

-- If this succeeds, run `~/.symfony5/bin/symfony server:start`.
+- If this succeeds, run `symfony server:start`.
 Keep the terminal window open and running in the background.

 - Open a new Terminal window.